A Bridge from Audio to Video: Phoneme-Viseme Alignment Allows Every Face to Speak Multiple Languages: Method

-A central step in our framework is to construct language-independent articulatory anchors that bridge the gap between speech and visual modalities.
-To this end, we cluster speech features at the phoneme level and visual features at the viseme level into $K$ prototypes, denoted as $\{\mathbf{c}^p_k\}_{k=1}^K$ for phonemes and $\{\mathbf{c}^v_k\}_{k=1}^K$ for visemes.
-We set $K$ close to the number of phonemes ($K=40$) and initialize prototypes using K-means++ to achieve stable coverage of the feature space.
-Prototypes are periodically updated (every 10 epochs in our implementation) to adapt to the evolving representation space without incurring high computational cost.
+A central goal of our framework is to construct language-independent articulatory anchors that bridge the gap between audio and video modalities.
+To this end, we cluster speech features at the phoneme level and video features at the viseme level into $K$ prototypes, denoted as $\{\mathbf{c}^p_k\}_{k=1}^K$ and $\{\mathbf{c}^v_k\}_{k=1}^K$, respectively.
+We set $K$ close to the phoneme inventory size and initialize the prototypes with K-means++ for stable coverage of the feature space.
+To adapt to the evolving feature distribution during training, the prototypes are periodically updated every 10 epochs with modest computational overhead.

-Given an input feature $\mathbf{z}^p_t$ or $\mathbf{z}^v_t$ at time step $t$, we assign it to the nearest prototype to obtain discrete codes $\mathbf{q}^p_t$ and $\mathbf{q}^v_t$.
-This hard assignment makes the mapping interpretable, while a parallel soft assignment $\mathbf{v}^{(t)} = \mathrm{softmax}(-\|\mathbf{z}^p_t-\mathbf{c}^p_k\|^2/\tau^2)$ with temperature $\tau$ provides smoother gradients.
-Intuitively, prototypes act as universal anchors: although phoneme inventories vary across languages, articulatory gestures such as lip closure, tongue elevation, or jaw movement recur across languages, allowing prototypes to capture these transferable units.
+Given an input feature $\mathbf{z}^p_t$ or $\mathbf{z}^v_t$ at time step $t$, we assign it to the nearest prototype and obtain the corresponding discrete codes $\mathbf{q}^p_t$ and $\mathbf{q}^v_t$.
+Such prototype-based discretization provides interpretable articulatory units for both modalities.
+Although phoneme inventories differ across languages, many articulatory gestures, such as lip closure, mouth opening, and jaw movement, are shared across languages.
+Therefore, these prototypes serve as transferable anchors for cross-modal alignment.

-As shown in Figure.~\ref{fig:APVA}, we enforce a meaningful alignment between phoneme and viseme spaces with a mutual-information (MI) objective: